-Big refereeing news: Bibiana Steinhaus is the first female referee in the Bundesliga.
-“It has always been my dream to be active in the Bundesliga”, she says to German media.
+Bibiana Steinhaus was the the first female referee in the Bundesliga.
+“It has always been my dream to be active in the Bundesliga”, she said to German media when she started.
 “I am very pleased that this dream will come true”.
 She is the first center referee in one of the five biggest competitions in Europe.

 Women’s World Cup 2019

 Steinhaus is followed by Stéphanie Frappart from France in 2019.
 Both referees are active at the 2019 Women’s World Cup.
 The first game for the German referee is France – Norway, a clash between two teams won won their first match.

 Back to her Bundesliga debut.
 Her actual debut was in September in the game between Hertha BSC and Werder Bremen.
 In the meantime lots of media write and talk about her or about the fact she is the first female referee in the Bundesliga.
 New York Times describes it as “reckoning with the multidimensional state of being a pioneering female in a male-dominated field”.
 She is happy where she is now, but feels uncomfortable with all the attention on her as person.
 Bibiana Steinhaus hopes the attention from the fans goes back to watching football.
 “I don’t think I embrace it”, she says.
 “I deal with it.”

 The 38-year-old policewoman from Hannover is one of four newcomers on the DFB referee list for next season.
 Because she got great feedback and information from the referee department during the season, she wasn’t surprised referee boss Lutz Fröhlich called this week.
 “But when he informed me in our telephone call about the decision of the referee’s commission, I was left quite speechless”, she says in an interview on the DFB website.

 And what then happened.

 “Disbelief, joy, happiness, relief, curiosity, I do not know.
 It was simply a roller coaster ride of emotions.”